OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 - Update `config.dev.yml` with the 2 deployed contract addresses
 - Deploy the Autotasks with `serverless deploy`
 - Connect Relays to deployed Autotasks
-  - Contract Deployer relay must be connected to the signing Autotask
+  - Contract Deployer Relay must be connected to the signing Autotask
   - Any Relayer with funds can be connected to the Relay Autotask
 - Copy the 2 Autotask webhooks into the `config.dev.yml` file